ngaut/stackvm/readme.md

 - If you encounter any issues related to missing modules or dependencies, make sure you have installed all required packages as mentioned in the Installation section.
 - If you're getting API-related errors, check that your TiDB AI API key is correctly set in your environment variables.
 - For any LLM-related issues, ensure your OpenAI API key is properly configured.

-## Logging

-The project uses Python's logging module to log information, warnings, and errors.
-Check the logs for detailed information about the execution process and any issues that may arise.